 When you perform the plank, you usually just hold yourself up in any way possible, using any combination of muscle and bone to support your weight.
 Many people are mostly engaging and working their shoulders more than anything else, so they don’t feel anything in their core because they aren’t using it.
 To enjoy the full benefits of planking, focus on three things: elbows, hips, and butt.

 Start with Your Elbows

 While the basic plank is a relatively static position, you can create tension that will engage your core.
 While balancing on your forearms, focus on driving your elbows toward your toes to create a constant pulling motion, starting from the point of contact with the elbows and moving towards your feet during the entire duration of the plank.

 Think about ripping the floor back with the elbows as you plank to massively increase core activation!

 Your Hips Should Not Dip

 Your back should be so flat that a coach should be able to set the table on it without it falling.
-Accomplish a flatter back by thrusting your hips forward from the bottom to create a posterior pelvic tilt.
+To accomplish a flatter back, you must engage your pelvic floor by thrusting your hips forward from the bottom to create a posterior pelvic tilt.
+Imagine a piece of tape connecting your pelvic floor and your belly button.
 Hold your pelvis in this position during the entire time you are holding a plank.